jrsherlock/nil-takedown/README.md

-# Bo Basset's NIL Takedown 💰🤼
+# Bo Bassett's NIL Takedown 💰🤼

 > *"Loyalty is for losers."*